algomo/knowledge-base/docs/docs/widgets/Web Analytics/Overview.md

 ### Custom events

-Currently, there's no way to track custom events.
-If you need to track custom events, please contact us.
-You can use our widget in the bottom right corner.
+Tracking custom events is not supported currently.
+If you'd like to track custom events, please get in touch via [email](mailto:support@algomo.com) or chat with us directly through the widget in the bottom corner.